Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

-To predict $\mathbf{f}_s$, the hidden representation $\mathbf{h}_0$ is projected through $L$ transformer blocks, each containing multi-head self-attention (MHSA) and multi-later perceptron (MLP) layers interleaved with normalization and residual connections \cite{vaswani2021scaling}.
-Yet, unlike normalization layers in conventional transformers, here we employ adaptive layer normalization (AdaLN) in order to induce site-specific processing of hidden representations \cite{adaln}.
-In particular, we propose to modulate the statistics of $\mathbf{h}$ via learnable functions of the site token $\mathbf{st}$:
+To predict $\mathbf{f}_s$, the hidden representation $\mathbf{h}_0$ is passed through $L$ transformer blocks, each comprising multi-head self-attention (MHSA) and MLP layers interleaved with normalization and residual connections \cite{vaswani2021scaling}.
+Unlike conventional transformers, we employ adaptive layer normalization (AdaLN) to enable site-specific processing of hidden representations.
+Specifically, AdaLN modulates the statistics of $\mathbf{h}$ via learnable functions of the site token $\mathbf{st}$: